vniow/laser-arkanoids/readme.md

 ## What is this

-I've been tecahing myself programming using the [laser-dac library](https://github.com/Volst/laser-dac) to create some simple games.
-This repo serves as the base for the interactivity portion using a modified version of the simulator package to work with mouse and keyboard inputs.
+I've been tecahing myself programming using the [laser-dac library](https://github.com/Volst/laser-dac) and I decided it would be a great idea to make a game of Breakout.

 **Note:** I do not have a laser to test this.
 Do you?
 Let's get in touch.

+**Another Note:** This code is VERY MUCH not optimised.
+Honestly it's a miracle it works at all.

 # How to use